 Are you guys familiar with escape rooms like Lockdown Escape Room?
 In the past year they have become a pretty big trend and are popping up all over the Country.
 I bought a Groupon to try one out with my girlfriends back in November but due to scheduling conflicts and inclement weather we have had to postpone a few times.
+My friend had visited Paranoia Quest before so I decided I wanted to try out an escape room for myself.
 We were finally able to go last Saturday night.
 Here are my thoughts on the experience…

 The Groupon I bought was for Escape Games in Tribecca.
 They have a few different rooms with different plot-lines.
 We decided to go with the room called Detective Story.
 Here is a blurb about it from their website:

 Answer a call for help from crime-fighters in a case of underworld corruption.
 Case File No. 8329 is a mystery not every detective can solve!
 You will chart the connections and investigate clues from the obscure world of syndicated crime.

 You’re the detective here!
 Only your skills and teamwork can make justice prevail, so be all eyes and ears on this one!